ConYel/my_site_two/README.md

 A wise man speaks because he has something to say; a fool because he has to say something.
 ― Plato

+It's not what happens to you, but how you react to it that matters.
+― Epictetus